Why Consistency in Communication is Key to Donor Retention

 I know I should do more.
 As much as I dislike cleaning and organizing, I’m happy once it gets done.
 Often getting started is the hardest part.

 Your nonprofit organization may be putting off some version of your own spring cleaning and decluttering.
-Make some time to tackle these so-called cumbersome tasks.
+It’s important to make some time to tackle these so-called cumbersome tasks.
 Just think how happy you’ll be when you’re done.
 You’ll also make some much-needed improvements to your infrastructure and donor communication.

 Here are a few suggestions to help you get started.